VIC.GOV.AU | Policy and Advisory Library

 • has a health care need or condition that may impact their engagement and participation in education.

-• A student health support plan is NOT required for anaphylaxis or allergy (refer to Anaphylaxis and Allergies about the requirements for those conditions).
+• anaphylaxis or an allergy – refer to Anaphylaxis and Allergies about the requirements for those conditions

 • Schools must designate staff to provide complex medical care and personal care support.